My NordicTrack strength training was jolted by my phone buzzing mindlessly inside my duffel bag.

 It was Ebony.
 “Hey, how much can you carry?”

 “40 to 45,” I replied without hesitation.
 With an empty fuel tank, my tractor weighs 18,000 pounds.
 A load of 45,000 pounds would keep my Gross Vehicle Weight easily under 80,000.

 “Great, how do you like to go to sunny Florida?”

-Been late April, the heat and humidity had yet to take a hold of the “Sunshine State”.
-The image of large surf crashing onwhite sandy beaches put a smile on my face.
+Been late April, the heat and humidity had yet to take a grip of the “Sunshine State”.
+The image of large surf crashing on white sandy beaches drew a smile on my face.

 “As long as I pickup nearby.”

 “Well is Fedex Field close enough for you?”

 The next day I found myself in Landover, MD, strolling the grounds of an expansive parking lot.